Get insider access

 Build Quality

 The bObsweep Dustin feels well-built.
-The vacuum itself and its dock are mostly made from plastic with an unusual soft-touch feel, which makes it a little more pleasant to hold compared to some similarly-priced models, like the Shark Matrix Plus.
+The vacuum itself and its dock are mostly made from plastic with an unusual soft-touch feel, making it a little more pleasant to hold than some similarly-priced models, like the Shark Matrix Plus.
 The glossy top panel provides a bit of textural contrast, but the hard plastic used to cover the LIDAR sensor feels cheap and flimsy.
-That said, overall, the vacuum feels pretty sturdy, with few obvious weak points.
+Overall, the vacuum feels pretty sturdy, with few obvious weak points.
 The one notable exception is its flow gate, the flap that opens to allow debris to be sucked into the self-empty dustbin.
 It's made of flimsy plastic and doesn't close shut very tightly, so debris can fall back out if the vacuum's internal dustbin is overfilled.

 7.0